-Glass Lewis also amended its policy for the 2017 proxy season: it will recommend shareholders vote against executive officers of TSX-listed companies who serve on more than two boards in total (down from three) and against nonexecutive directors who serve on more than five boards in total (down from six).
+Glass Lewis also amended its policy for the 2017 proxy season: it will recommend shareholders vote against executive officers of TSX-listed companies who serve on more than two boards in total (down from three) and against non-executive directors who serve on more than five boards in total (down from six).
 Unlike ISS's, Glass Lewis's overboarding guidelines are not double-trigger - it will generally issue a negative vote recommendation for nominees if they are overboarded, regardless of their attendance records.

 In light of these changes, more directors of Canadian public companies are likely to find themselves overboarded.
-Directors serving on multiple boards are

-More Canadian public company directors will now find themselves overboarded under ISS and Glass Lewis policies. also finding it more difficult to devote the necessary time and attention to their duties in light of the increasing number of issues and responsibilities placed before them.
+Directors serving on multiple boards are also finding it more difficult to devote the necessary time and attention to their duties in light of the increasing number of issues and responsibilities placed before them.
 Issuers that have not considered or addressed overboarding as part of their director selection and nomination processes or that have not established restrictions on the number of public company boards a director may sit on should consider doing so.
 Annual director evaluation processes should take into account directors' board and committee commitments (including additional time required of board and committee chairs) and their impact on board and committee effectiveness.
 Doing so can help ensure directors maintain the necessary time, energy and attention to carry out their duties and will avoid inadvertent breaches of ISS's and Glass Lewis's policies.47